EnterpriseDB/repmgr/FAQ.md

   better handling of a 'split brain' situation by providing a "casting vote" on the preferred network segment.

-- How can I prevent a node from ever being promoted to master?
+- How can I prevent a node from ever being promoted to primary?

   In `repmgr.conf`, set its priority to a value of 0 or less.